CDC Panel Eliminates Long-Standing Newborn Vaccine Recommendation

 Mike Stewart/AP

-A vaccine panel hand-selected by Health secretary Robert F. Kennedy Jr. voted Friday to stop recommending universal hepatitis B vaccines for newborns.
+A vaccine panel hand-selected by Health Secretary Robert F. Kennedy Jr. voted Friday to stop recommending universal hepatitis B vaccines for newborns.

 The ACIP vote took place after several delays due in part to confusion from the members on what, exactly, they were voting on.
-The panel ultimately voted to recommend that parents who do want to get their newborns vaccinated against hep B participate in “shared clinical-decision making” with their medical providers.
+The panel ultimately voted to recommend that parents who do want to get their newborns vaccinated against hepatitis B participate in “shared clinical-decision making” with their medical providers.

-Kennedy reformed the committee earlier this year, after firing every member.
+Kennedy reformed the committee earlier this year after firing every member.
 He tapped a new panel in June.
 At least half of the members of the advisory committee have a history of vaccine skepticism.